-Keith Schomig is an Associate in the National Security/CFIUS practice group, focusing his practice in the area of Exon-Florio compliance and filings before the Committee on Foreign Investment in the United States ("CFIUS").
-Since joining the firm, Mr. Schomig has worked on a variety of matters including several major defense industry acquisitions, numerous CFIUS filings the appeal of a Federal Energy Regulatory Commission ("FERC") ruling on behalf of a state government agency before the U.S. Court of Appeals for the District of Columbia Circuit, and a pro bono project to obtain compensation for Holocaust survivors.
+Keith Schomig is an Associate in the National Security/CFIUS practice group, focusing his practice in the areas of Exon-Florio reviews before the Committee on Foreign Investment in the United States (CFIUS) and foreign ownership, control, or influence (FOCI) mitigation matters before the US Departments of Defense and Energy.
+His experience includes working on major defense industry acquisitions, representing clients in numerous CFIUS reviews and investigations, and advising companies regarding a multitude of FOCI mitigation and compliance matters.
+Keith has also participated in a pro bono project to obtain compensation for Holocaust survivors.

-Mr. Schomig graduated from the Georgetown University Law Center in 2008, where he was an editor of the American Criminal Law Review.
-Prior to attending law school, Mr. Schomig served in the U.S. Navy for nine years as a naval flight officer in the F-14 Tomcat, during which he flew combat missions in Iraq and Afghanistan.
-Mr. Schomig received his undergraduate degree in physics from the United States Naval Academy in 1996, graduating with merit.
+Keith graduated from the Georgetown University Law Center in 2008, where he was an editor of the American Criminal Law Review.
+Prior to attending law school, Keith served in the US Navy for nine years as a naval flight officer in the F-14 Tomcat, during which he flew combat missions in Iraq and Afghanistan.
+Keith received his undergraduate degree in physics from the United States Naval Academy in 1996, graduating with merit.

 In the Market

 - Report Highlights Continued Need for CFIUS Planning March 2, 2015

 - National Security Alert: The CFIUS 2014 Annual Report Highlights Notable Foreign Investment Trends February 26, 2015